win21H2/win21H2/README.md

 # win21H2/324Hz</h3>

-👋 Howdy there, I am a (almost) fully self-taught fullstack & Android application developer from the US.
-I am also a hardworking student starting highschool this year!<br>
+👋 Howdy there, I am a fully self-taught fullstack & Android application developer from the US.
+I am also a hardworking student and I am in highschool now!<br>
-Twitter account: @win21H2 & currently have 50 followers!<br>
 Proud to be a part of the Github Global Campus<br><br>
 #fitdevs #EMI!! and #100DaysOfCode
 <br>